LocalSpook/zcrc/README.md

 ```

 All the functions above also have overloads taking iterator pairs instead of ranges.
+What's more, they accept ranges as weak as input ranges,
+although processing is fastest with contiguous sized ranges.

 ### Choosing an algorithm

 There are many algorithms for calculating CRCs.
-The library will pick a good default (`zcrc::default_algorithm`; currently, that's `zcrc::slice_by<8>`),
-but it isn't omniscient,
+The library will pick a good default, but it isn't omniscient,
-so you have the ability to specify which algorithm you want.
+so you have the ability to specify one yourself.
 The following algorithms are available:

 - `zcrc::slice_by<N>`: process `N` bytes at a time.
   Requires an `N * 256 * sizeof(zcrc::<...>::crc_type)` byte lookup table.
   For example, CRC32C implemented with slice-by-4 requires a 4 KiB lookup table.
+- `zcrc::default_algorithm`: used when no algorithm is specified.
+Currently `zcrc::slice_by<8>`.

 To specify an algorithm, pass it as the first parameter to `zcrc::<...>::compute`, `zcrc::<...>::is_valid`, or `zcrc::process`: